pandas-dev/pandas/doc/source/user_guide/groupby.rst

    df.groupby(["Store", "Product"]).pipe(mean)

-Where ``mean`` takes a GroupBy object and finds the mean of the Revenue and Quantity columns respectively for each Store-Product combination.
+Here ``mean`` takes a GroupBy object and finds the mean of the Revenue and Quantity columns respectively for each Store-Product combination.
 The ``mean`` function can be any function that takes in a GroupBy object; the ``.pipe`` will pass the GroupBy object as a parameter into the function you specify.